whoIsStella/parking/application/credentials/README.md

   - **Windows:** Git Bash (recommended), Windows Subsystem for Linux (WSL), or PowerShell with OpenSSH.

 ---

-## Part 1: SSH Access to the EC2 Instance

-### EC2 Instance Details

-- **Public IP/DNS:** `ec2-52-52-40-129.us-west-1.compute.amazonaws.com` (replace with current if changed)
-- **Username:** `ubuntu` (default for Ubuntu AMIs)

-### Steps

-1. **Download the private key**
-   - Find `Team5Key.pem` in the `/pem` directory.

-2. **Set permissions on the key**

-   `chmod 400 Team5Key.pem`

-   *(This is crucial for security and SSH to accept the key.)*
-3. **Connect to the instance**
-   - Execute the SSH command:

-    `ssh -i "Team5Key.pem" ubuntu@ec2-52-52-40-129.us-west-1.compute.amazonaws.com`

-4. **First-time connection:** You may be asked to confirm the authenticity of the host.
-Type `yes` and press Enter.

-Upon successful connection, your terminal prompt will change to something like `ubuntu@ip-172-31-25-40:~$` indicating you are now logged into the EC2 instance.

----

-## Part 1.5: Starting the Backend Docker Containers

-Once you are connected to the EC2 instance, it's a good idea to check for any existing backend processes and clear out old containers before starting fresh.

 1. **Check for existing backend processes (optional):**